vshn/inotify-pipeline-trigger/README.md

 |`PIPELINE_URL`|The URL pointing to a project's pipeline to trigger|https://gitlab.example.org/api/v4/projects/102/trigger/pipeline|
 |`PIPELINE_TOKEN`|A GitLab pipeline trigger token ("glptt") that allows the pipeline to be triggered|`glptt-42df22923d789fa9f13fb00483d40b4ae0526959`|
 |`WATCH_DIR`|The directory to watch|`/tmp/triggerfiles`|

+Then run the script with:

+`./trigger-pipeline.py`

+### Via Docker

+This also comes packaged as a container.
+Watch this space for where to pull from.

 ## Caveats and warnings